babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 * Using encrypted keystores would require manual password entry after every restart
 * Service availability is critical to avoid jailing

-For other Babylon services that don't require automatic transaction signing, we recommend:
-* Use `os` backend (most secure, uses system keyring)
-* Or use `file` backend (encrypted storage)
-* Never use `test` backend outside of automated services

 We are actively working on implementing more secure keyring solutions that maintain both security and high availability.

-> ⚠️ **Warning**: Security breaches can result in slashing and permanent loss of provider status